aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

   npm run build-client
 ```

-To view the generated cloudformation stacks, use the following command in your shell from your
+To view the generated AWS CloudFormation stacks, use the following command in your shell from your
 workspace root

 ```